Class, Struct

 Declared with the

-keywordNo default implementation (with
+abstractkeywordNo default implementation (with the

-keyword) (Otherwise the member is virtual)
+defaultkeyword) (Otherwise the member is virtual)

-Inheritance with inherit
+Inheritance with the inherit keyword

-→ Followed by a call to the base class constructor
+β Followed by a call to the base class constructor

 Example: